sunny-seaflux/flutter_gen_ai_chat_ui/README.md

 A modern, customizable chat UI for AI applications built with Flutter.
 Features streaming responses, markdown support, and rich customization options.

+> **Development Status**: This package is under active development.
+You may encounter breaking changes with each update as we improve the API and add new features.
+Please check the CHANGELOG before updating to a new version.

 ## Table of Contents
 - [Features](#features)
 - [Installation](#installation)